 28 December - Belem to Manaus - By boat

-We loaded our bikes and headed to the port where we found a rather large boat waiting.
-I was somewhat nervous as I did not know how Amanda would do on the boat.
-She did however appear quite at ease on the larger boat, which felt more stable.
-We (like rich people) booked a cabin instead of a hammock, as Amanda claimed that she could not get in and out of a hammock, let alone sleep in one for five nights.
-I did not mind at all, as sleeping in a hammock sounds very romantic, but five nights may just be a bit too much.
+It was on 28 December that we headed to the port where a rather large boat was waiting.
+I was somewhat nervous as I didn’t know how Amanda would handle the trip.
+She did, however, appear entirely at ease on the larger ship, which felt more stable.
+We booked a cabin instead of a hammock, as Amanda claimed she couldn’t get in and out of a hammock, let alone sleep in one for five nights.
+I didn’t mind, as sleeping in a hammock sounded very romantic, but agreed that five nights might be a bit too much.

-We woke to find ourselves in a narrow channel with thick and lush vegetation on both sides of the river.
-It was truly a jungle out there.
+On waking up, our boat was manoeuvring up a narrow channel with thick and lush vegetation on both sides.
+It was indeed a jungle out there.
 Villagers rowed out to the boat en masse to catch whatever people threw overboard.
 Fellow passengers seemed to have brought large bags of clothing for this very purpose.
-Each item got tightly wrapped up in a plastic bag and then thrown overboard for the villagers to collect.
-I’m not entirely sure that I agree with the custom but who am I to judge?
+Each item was tightly wrapped in a plastic bag and then thrown overboard for the villagers to collect.

-We sailed very close to the side of the river all day long.
-Villagers continued to row out to the boat; some latched their canoes onto the boat, got on, sold their wares (mostly cooked shrimps) and then departed again.
-Just about everyone on the boat supported them and the shrimps were shared around all day long.
-At one stage the boat slowed down, a canoe latched on and offloaded a large amount of homemade juice onto the boat.
+The ship sailed close to the river bank and villagers continued to row out; if fast enough, they could latch their canoes onto the boat, got on, sold their wares (mostly cooked shrimps) and then departed again.
+Just about everyone on board supported them, and the shrimps were shared around for everyone to enjoy.
+At one stage our ship slowed down, a canoe latched on and offloaded a large amount of homemade juice.
 The Brazilians are such an accommodating bunch.

-It was not long before thick clouds gathered and soon it poured down, then, just as quickly, it stopped and the sun came out to give us a spectacular sunset over the Amazon jungle.
+It wasn’t long before thick clouds gathered, and soon it poured down.
+Then, just as quickly, it stopped and the sun came out, making for a spectacular sunset over the Amazon jungle.
 At 20h00 our boat arrived at Gurupa, where more passengers were waiting to board.
-The quayside resembled the boarding of the Ark and we could not believe that, in the middle of the jungle, people could possibly have so much stuff.
+The quayside resembled the boarding of the Ark, and we couldn’t believe that, in the middle of the jungle, people could have that much stuff.

-It is quite impossible to capture the density of the forest and the vastness of the Amazon on camera.
-I tried, but to no avail; well done to those who have managed it!
-It is an incredible area, almost impossible to describe!
+It was quite impossible to capture the density of the forest and the vastness of the Amazon on camera.
+I tried, but to no avail; well done to those who have managed.
+It’s an incredible area, almost impossible to describe.

-This day was slightly different as we left the narrow channels and headed out to the open waters.
-The riverbanks were still densely-wooded but from time to time they opened up onto flat grassy land.
-We stopped every now and then at small villages to offload goods, mostly rice and beans, for these small settlements.
-The quaysides were always a hive of activity - these drop-offs were most likely the highlight of the week.
-Vendors climbed onboard selling snacks and fruit, and just about everyone bought something and shared it around.
+This day was slightly different as our boat left the narrow channels and headed out to the open waters.
+The riverbanks were still densely wooded, but from time to time they opened up onto flat grassy land.
+Our vessel stopped now and then at small villages to offload goods, mostly rice and beans.
+The quaysides were always hives of activity - these drop-offs were most likely the highlight of the week.
+Vendors climbed onboard selling snacks and fruit, and again, just about everyone bought something and shared it around.

-It’s a big watery world and (like in Borneo) kids seem to be able to row a boat before they can walk.
-On our boat, kids ran around and it appeared that everyone on the boat kept an eye on them.
-The people were extremely friendly, sharing whatever snacks they had; the boat was like a big family.
-The bar-fridge in our cabin was soon overflowing with juice, milk, water and whatever else people wanted us to keep cool for them.
-I was amazed to notice that not once did anyone throw anything overboard, but always carefully placed their rubbish in the bins provided.
-That evening, the sun set like thunder over the Amazon, birds flew home and people settled into their hammocks for the night.
+It’s a big watery world and (like in Borneo) kids seem to be able to row a boat before they could walk.
+The people on the boat were extremely kind, sharing whatever snacks they had and the ship was like a big family.
+Kids ran around, and it appeared everyone kept an eye on them.
+The bar fridge in our cabin was soon overflowing with juice, milk, water, and whatever else people wanted us to keep cold for them.
+It was a pleasant surprise to notice not once did anyone throw anything overboard, but always carefully placed their rubbish in the bins provided.
+That evening, the sun set like thunder over the Amazon, birds flew home, and people settled into their hammocks for the night.

-The Amazon is a vast area, the numbers are quite mind-boggling.
-The river is huge and the forest thick and dense.
-Although small Caboclo (mixed indigenous and European) communities populate the riverbanks, there was no sign of the indigenous tribes.
+The Amazon is a vast area and the numbers mind-boggling.
+The river is enormous and the forest thick and dense.
+Although small, Caboclo (mixed indigenous and European) communities populate the riverbanks, but there was no sign of indigenous tribes.

-We woke at 5h00 to find a big commotion on the boat; people were getting ready to disembark at Santarem.
+On waking at 5h00, there was a big commotion.
+Some of the passengers were getting ready to disembark at Santarem.
 Our early rise also resulted in our first sighting of a sunrise over the Amazon.
-We pulled into the rather large town (for the Amazon) of Santarem and only left again at 12h00.
-We did not venture into town as Amanda, once again, did not feel well.
-Santarem is located at the confluence of the brown Amazon River and the dark Rio Tapajos.
-The most amazing thing is that the two rivers flow side by side without mixing.
+Our ship pulled into the rather large town (for the Amazon that is) of Santarem and only left again at 12h00.
+We didn’t venture into town as Amanda, once again, didn’t feel well.
+Santarem was located at the confluence of the brown Amazon River and the dark Rio Tapajos.
+The incredible thing is that the two rivers flowed side by side, for quite a distance, without mixing.

-The remainder of the day slipped away as we putt-putted up river past varying scenery.
-Sometimes flat grassy islands, sometimes thick jungle and sometimes small wooden houses would pop out of the forest, just to remind us that there are actually people living in this remote part of the world.
-The river is massive and hides its treasures well.
-One has to look closely and carefully to spot them.
+The remainder of the day slipped away as our boat putt-putted upriver past varying scenery.
+Sometimes it was flat, grassy islands and at other times thick jungle.
+Small wooden houses would pop out of the forest to remind us people were indeed living in that remote part of the world.
+The river was massive and hid its treasures well.

-Seeing that it was the last day of 2011, we had a few beers with friendly fellow passengers but retired before midnight.
-Just a few hours later, we woke again as our boat pulled into another little harbour to offload cargo.
-After all the excitement of anchoring and casting off again, it was back to bed again.
+Seeing it was the last day of 2011, we drank a few beers with friendly fellow passengers but retired before midnight.
+Just a few hours later, we woke again as our boat pulled into another small harbour to offload cargo.
+After all the excitement of anchoring and casting off, it was back to bed.

 1 January 2012